Loading...

 Constant extra space

-Unknown array size
+Unknown array sizes

 def binary_search(arr, left, right, target):